 The program utilizes evidence-based peer support methods designed to create a safe and resilient space for young people to center their needs and build agency while increasing their engagement with self, school, and community.
 RSN’s program employs specially trained mentors – Allies, and peer support workers with lived experience related to substance use, mental health challenges and/or justice involvement – who help participant’s in goal recognition, setting, planning, and achievement in any, or all of the eight dimensions of wellness.
 During this process, RSN mentors act as motivator and cheerleader, ally and confidant, role model, problem solver, resource broker, and advocate for participants.

-For Individual Skill building, please submit the referral form (above) or reach out directly to RSN Program Manager Jen Galvin, jen@rsnnc.org, 984-777-5282 to refer a youth, or to schedule a group.
+For Individual Skill building, please submit the referral form (above) or reach out directly to RSN Program Manager Jen Galvin, jen@rsnnc.org.